mono0926/LicensePlist/README.md

 - If neither option is specified, LicensePlist will look for the `NO_COLOR` environment variable.
 If you set the `NO_COLOR` environment variable to `"1"`, LicensePlist runs without colors.
 - Default: auto - LicensePlist decides its color mode depending on the terminal type.

+#### `--sandbox-mode` / `--no-sandbox-mode`

+- Default: false
+- Enables or disables the "sandbox" mode.
+- In the sandbox mode, LicensePlist avoids network requests.
+That means Swift package licenses can not be fetched with GitHub API.
+To parse Swift package licenses `--package-sources-path` must be specified.

 ### Integrate into build